Revised, April 2019

 A. In General

-The Commission may" prosecute any inquiry necessary to its duties in any part of the United States" (FTC Act Sec.
+The Commission may “prosecute any inquiry necessary to its duties in any part of the United States,” FTC Act Sec.
 3, 15 U.S.C.
 Sec.
-43) and may"gather and compile information concerning, and to investigate from time to time the organization, business, conduct, practices, and management of any person, partnership, or corporation engaged in or whose business affects commerce, excepting banks, savings and loan institutions * * * Federal credit unions * * * and common carriers * * *."
-(FTC Act Sec.
+43, and is authorized “to gather and compile information concerning, and to investigate from time to time the organization, business, conduct, practices, and management of any person, partnership, or corporation engaged in or whose business affects commerce, excepting banks, savings and loan institutions . . .
+Federal credit unions . . . and common carriers . . .”
+FTC Act Sec.
 6(a), 15 U.S.C.
 Sec.
-46(a)).(2) Pre-complaint investigations are generally non-public and, thus, are not identified on this site.
-On occasion the existence of an investigation may be identified in a press release.(3)
+46(a).(1) Pre-complaint investigations are generally non-public.
+However, Commission policies may allow identification of investigations where the Commission determines the public interest warrants it or a merging party or target has disclosed the existence of the investigation.(2)

 B. Specific Investigative Powers

-The Commission's specific investigative powers are defined in Sections 6, 9, and 20 of the FTC Act, 15 U.S.C.
+The Commission’s specific investigative powers are defined in Sections 6, 9, and 20 of the FTC Act, 15 U.S.C.
 Secs.
 46, 49, and 57b-1, which authorize investigations and various forms of compulsory process.
 In addition, the premerger notification provisions in Section 7A of the Clayton Act, 15 U.S.C.
 Sec.
-18a, prohibit consummation of covered acquisitions until the requested information is provided, thus effectively enabling the Commission to obtain information regarding such acquisitions.
+18a, prohibit consummation of covered acquisitions until the parties provide the Commission with the requested information.

 1. Sections 9 and 20 of the FTC Act

-Section 9 of the FTC Act authorizes the Commission to "require by subpoena the attendance and testimony of witnesses and the production of all such documentary evidence relating to any matter under investigation" (15 U.S.C.
+Section 9 of the FTC Act authorizes the Commission to “require by subpoena the attendance and testimony of witnesses and the production of all such documentary evidence relating to any matter under investigation.”
+15 U.S.C.
 Sec.
-49).
-Any member of the Commission may sign a subpoena, and both members and "examiners" (employees) of the agency may administer oaths, examine witnesses, and receive evidence (Id., 16 C.F.R.
+49. Any member of the Commission may sign a subpoena (pursuant to a Commission-issued resolution for compulsory process in the matter), and both members and “examiners” (employees) of the agency may administer oaths, examine witnesses, and receive evidence.
+Id.; Commission Rule 2.5, 16 C.F.R.
 Sec.
-2.5).
+2.5.

-If a party fails to comply with a subpoena (either without filing a petition to quash, or after a duly filed petition is denied), the Commission may seek enforcement of the subpoena in "[a]ny of the district courts of the United States within the jurisdiction of which such inquiry is carried on" (15 U.S.C.
+If a party fails to comply with a subpoena, the Commission may seek enforcement of the subpoena in “[a]ny of the district courts of the United States within the jurisdiction of which such inquiry is carried on.”
+15 U.S.C.
 Sec.
-49).
-After the Commission files its petition to enforce a subpoena, and following receipt of any response from the subpoena recipient, the court may enter an order requiring compliance.
+49. After the Commission files its petition to enforce a subpoena, and following receipt of any response from the subpoena recipient, the court may enter an order requiring compliance.
 Refusal to comply with a court enforcement order is subject to penalties for contempt of court.

-The scope of a civil investigative demand is different from that of a subpoena.
+The Bureau of Competition routinely uses the subpoena provisions of Section 9 to investigate alleged unfair methods of competition and other antitrust violations.
+By virtue of the FTC Act Amendments of 1994, the Bureau of Competition also may use “civil investigative demands” (“CIDs”) for investigations of possible antitrust violations.
+However, the Bureau of Consumer Protection may use only CIDs, rather than subpoenas, to investigate possible “unfair or deceptive acts or practices.”
+FTC Act Sec.
+20, 15 U.S.C.
+Sec.
+57b-1.
+The scope of a CID is different from that of a subpoena.
 Both subpoenas and CIDs may be used to obtain existing documents or oral testimony.
-But a CID may also require that the recipient "file written reports or answers to questions" (15 U.S.C.
+But a CID may also require that the recipient “file written reports or answers to questions.”
+15 U.S.C.
 Sec.
-57b-1(c)(1)).
-In addition, Section 20 expressly authorizes the issuance of CIDs requiring the production of tangible things and provides for service of CIDs upon entities not found within the territorial jurisdiction of any court of the United States (15 U.S.C.
+57b-1(c)(1).
+In addition, Section 20 expressly authorizes the issuance of CIDs requiring the production of tangible things and provides for service of CIDs upon entities not found within the territorial jurisdiction of any court of the United States.
+15 U.S.C.
 Sec.
-57b-1(c)(7)(B)).
+57b-1(c)(7)(B).

 4. Section 21b of the FTC Act

-Safe Web amended Section 21b (15 U.S.C.
+Section 21B, 15 U.S.C.
 Sec.
-57b-2b) to protect certain entities (for example, internet service providers and consumer reporting agencies) from liability for voluntary disclosures to the Commission about suspected fraud or deception, or about recovery of assets for consumer redress.
+57b-2b, protects certain entities (for example, internet service providers and consumer reporting agencies) from liability for voluntary disclosures to the Commission about suspected fraud or deception, about recovery of assets for consumer redress or about consumer complaints sent to them.

 5. Premerger Notification